 The National Citizen Service Trust (NCS) is an entitiy that runs more than just a youth programme.
 Yes, we do run a three phase social action programme for 15 to 17 year olds, but in doing so we strive to build bridges across social divides and ladders to opportunity.
 We bring young people together in common purpose to change their perspectives and lives for good.
 As a consequence, we are very protective of our young people and staff delivering these opportunities, but also the information about each person connected with NCS.

-NCS collects personal data about young people and delivery staf, amongst others.
+NCS collects personal data about young people and delivery staff, amongst others.
 We need this information to manage the programme and ensure it is carried out in a safe manner.
 To do this, NCS collects two types of personal data:

 Personally identifiable information (PII) - data which can be used to identify and contact a ‘living individual’ connected to programme e.g. name, address and email address.
 Special category information - personal data that pertains to, but is not limited to, medical, racial or sexual and political life detail, and biometric data such as facial images and voice recordings.
 This enables us to keep young people safe and healthy, and allows us to support our mission in respect of social cohesion and mobility.